ishneetdua/sagemaker-datawrangler/timeseries-dataflow/TS-Workshop.md

-# Amazon SageMaker Data Wrangler time series workshop
+# Amazon SageMaker Data Wrangler time series example

 Our business goal: predict the number of NY City yellow taxi pickups in the next 24 hour for each pickup zones per hour and provide some insights for a drivers like average tips, average distance, etc.
 First and important step to achive our goal is a data preparation.
-This workshop will be focused on this step.
+This example will be focused on this step.

 Data used in this demo notebook:
 - Original data source for all open data from 2008-now: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page